sandraroy3/IS-601-Midterm/readme.md

 - Load, save, clear, and delete history records directly through the REPL interface.
 - Efficiently store and manipulate historical calculation data in CSV files.
+- Track both successful calculations and error messages in the history.

 ### Professional Logging Practices